-- ensure that all sub-contractors, employees, suppliers, agents etc. are fully aware and adhere to the environmental conditions detailed in the EMP; - liaise closely with the Construction Supervisor and the ECO; - ensure that works on the site are conducted in an environmentally sensitive manner and in full accordance with the EMP; - carry out instructions issued in the site instruction book; - assist with solutions to environmental problems that may arise during the construction phase; and - ensure that all "No-Go" areas are adequately fenced off. - will report any deviation from the requirements of this EMP to the Principal Agent, and any pollution or environmental contaminant spill events.

-- agrees to work stoppage and/or payment of penalties as required by this EMP and directed by the ECO/Construction Supervisor. - agrees bear full costs for any work stoppage resulting from contravention of the requirements of this EMP, and/or the costs of remedying environmental damage resulting from their or their subcontractors or employee's contravention of the requirements of this EMP.
+- ensure that all sub-contractors, employees, suppliers, agents etc. are fully aware and adhere to the environmental conditions detailed in the MMP; - liaise closely with the Construction Supervisor and the ECO; - ensure that works on the site are conducted in an environmentally sensitive manner and in full accordance with the MMP; - carry out instructions issued in the site instruction book; - assist with solutions to environmental problems that may arise during the maintenance activities; and - ensure that all "No-Go" areas are adequately fenced off. - will report any deviation from the requirements of this MMP to the Principal Agent, and any pollution or environmental contaminant spill events. - agrees to work stoppage as directed by the ECO/Construction Supervisor. - agrees bear full costs for any work stoppage resulting from contravention of the requirements of this EMP, and/or the costs of remedying environmental damage resulting from their or their subcontractors or employee's contravention of the requirements of this EMP.

-NB: All contractors must sign the "Declaration of understanding" (page ii of this document) of this Environmental Management Plan before construction commences.
+NB: All contractors must sign the "Declaration of understanding" (page ii of this document) of this Environmental Maintenance Management Plan before maintenance activities commence.

-3.1.4 THE ENVIRONMENTAL CONTROL OFFICER (ECO)
+3.1.3 THE ENVIRONMENTAL CONTROL OFFICER (ECO)

-ECO will be responsible for overseeing the environmental aspects of the Construction phase and will work in close co-ordination with the Construction Supervisor.
+ECO will be responsible for overseeing the environmental aspects of the maintenance activities and will work in close co-ordination with the Construction Supervisor.

-3.1.4.1 ECO qualifications
+3.1.3.1 ECO qualifications